ClayWilliams/Minimal-Beamer-Palette/README.md

 % --- CUSTOM "SKETCHY" BOX FOR THEOREMS --- I didn't have different environments for definitions or anything, I just used the sketchybox environment.

 The math font is Euler, which I quite like.
 It would be easy to swap this out for another font.

+I collaborated with Gemini to build this Beamer template.